NewAmsterdam Pharma Announces - GuruFocus.com

-NAARDEN, the Netherlands and MIAMI, June 06, 2023 (GLOBE NEWSWIRE) -- NewAmsterdam Pharma Company N.V. ( NAMS; “NewAmsterdam” or the “Company”), a clinical-stage biopharmaceutical company developing oral, non-statin medicines for patients at high risk of cardiovascular disease with residual elevation of low-density lipoprotein cholesterol, for whom existing therapies are not sufficiently effective or well-tolerated, today announced the commencement of an underwritten public offering of 10,579,210 of the Company’s ordinary shares, with a nominal value of €0.12 per share (“Ordinary Shares,” such offering, the “Offering”), by certain of the Company’s existing shareholders affiliated with Forbion Capital Partners.
-The Company will not receive any proceeds from the proposed Offering.
+NAARDEN, The Netherlands and MIAMI, June 06, 2023 (GLOBE NEWSWIRE) -- NewAmsterdam Pharma Company N.V. ( NAMS; “NewAmsterdam” or the “Company”), a clinical-stage biopharmaceutical company developing oral, non-statin medicines for patients at high risk of cardiovascular disease with residual elevation of low-density lipoprotein cholesterol, for whom existing therapies are not sufficiently effective or well-tolerated, today announced the pricing of the previously announced underwritten public offering of 13,857,415 shares of the Company’s ordinary shares, with a nominal value of €0.12 per share (“Ordinary Shares,” such offering, the “Offering”) by certain of the Company’s existing shareholders, including affiliates of Forbion Capital Partners (collectively, the “Selling Shareholders”), at a public offering price of $11.50 per share.
+In connection with the Offering, certain of the Selling Shareholders have granted the underwriters a 30-day option to purchase up to an additional 2,078,612 Ordinary Shares at the public offering price, less the underwriting discount.
+The Offering is expected to close on or about June 9, 2023, subject to customary closing conditions.
+The Company will not receive any proceeds from the Offering.

-Jefferies and SVB Securities are acting as joint book-running managers for the proposed Offering.
+Jefferies and SVB Securities are acting as joint book-running managers for the Offering.

-The Ordinary Shares are being offered pursuant to a registration statement on Form F-1, including a base prospectus, that was initially declared effective by the U.S. Securities and Exchange Commission (the “SEC”) on January 30, 2023, as amended by the Post-Effective Amendment No. 1 to the F-1, declared effective by the SEC on April 24, 2023.
-The proposed Offering will be made only by means of a preliminary prospectus supplement and an accompanying prospectus, which will be filed with the SEC and will be available on the SEC’s website located at www.sec.gov.
-A copy of the preliminary prospectus supplement and the accompanying prospectus, when available, may also be obtained from: Jefferies LLC, Attn: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, NY 10022, telephone: (877) 821-7388, email: [email protected] or SVB Securities, Attn: Syndicate Department, 53 State Street, 40th Floor, Boston, MA 02109, Telephone: 1-800-808-7525, ext.
+The Offering is being made pursuant to a registration statement on Form F-1, including a base prospectus, that was initially declared effective by the U.S. Securities and Exchange Commission (the “SEC”) on January 30, 2023, as amended by the Post-Effective Amendment No. 1 to the Form F-1, declared effective by the SEC on April 24, 2023.
+A preliminary prospectus supplement and accompanying prospectus relating to and describing the terms of the Offering were filed with the SEC and are available free of charge by visiting EDGAR on the SEC’s website at www.sec.gov.
+Copies of the final prospectus supplement, when available, and the accompanying prospectus may also be obtained free of charge from: Jefferies LLC, Attn: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, NY 10022, Telephone: (877) 821-7388, Email: [email protected] or SVB Securities, Attn: Syndicate Department, 53 State Street, 40th Floor, Boston, MA 02109, Telephone: 1-800-808-7525, ext.
 6105, Email: [email protected]

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.